sumitrj/Project-List/README.md

 12. System Vault , it's moniotring and alert system https://github.com/vivanks/System-Vault-And-It-s-Monitoring-using-Python

-13. iCalibrate: A set of softwares to denoise and correlate sensor data to relevant features
+13. iCalibrate: A set of algorithms to denoise and correlate sensor data to relevant features

 14. IoT using Firebase: Program to access and upload data to Firebase Cloud